superwhooo/heybigbrother/README.md

 ---

+### ❤️ Our Promise
+We believe technology should protect, not intrude.
+BIG BROTHER exists to make sure no one ever feels alone when it matters most.
+Every alert, every blip, every heartbeat on our radar — that’s someone’s story, and we’re here to help keep them safe.

+---

 ### 🧩 Overview
 **Big Brother** is a safety companion designed for modern India —
 built on empathy, privacy, and human connection.